mbabynames search ✿

 Martin Lucas

-Put "noble and strong" next to "light" and you get a name that feels considered.
+Put "warlike" next to "light" and you get a name that feels considered.
 Martin Lucas works on paper and out loud.
 Martin ends on a nasal sound.
 Lucas's opening L avoids any muddiness.

 Bold contrast